People from all languages have access to education and the Bible in their language and are transformed by hope.

 As she began to read for the first time in her life, the Word of God led Dorothy to experience the loving and healing power of God.
 Dorothy shared with a huge smile, “I can read now!
 When I read my Bible in my own language I understand it and it really speaks straight into my life.
 Now I have given my life to God and I go to church”.

-Dorothy said reading her Owa language Bible every night helps her learn many things that she never knew was in God’s Word.
+Dorothy said reading her Owa language Bible every night helps her learn many things that she never knew were in God’s Word.
 It led her into amazing new discoveries about God and the things that He can do in the lives of those who believe in Him.
 The truth from God’s Word is a treasure that she can now pass on to other Owa speakers.

 What are language communities looking for?
 What do they want to know?
 Questions come from diverse sectors worldwide by people involved in education, community development, churches, government agencies, local community leadership, NGOs and various other organizations.
 They want to know how they can